Karla Sofen: Return

-Secret Invasion

-Moonstone is among four Thunderbolts members present during an attack on Thunderbolts Mountain by a renegade Skrull sleeper agent Khn'nr taking Captain Marvel's form but has refused to follow programming and has pledged to defend the human race.
-During the battle, Khn'nr reveals that her stone is of Kree origin, and uses energy-controlling abilities to shut it down.
-When the Thunderbolts attack and board a Skrull ship, the Swordsman confronts a group of Skrulls with the newly returned Andrea von Strucker.
-Moonstone painfully immobilizes Swordsman, and suggests an alliance to the Skrulls and Andrea.
+Moonstone becomes the field leader of the revamped Thunderbolts, sponsored by the government.
+During the "Secret Invasion" storyline, Moonstone is among four Thunderbolts members attacked by Khn'nr, a renegade Skrull who impersonated Captain Marvel, but has refused to follow programming and has pledged to defend the human race.
+During the battle, Khn'nr reveals that Moonstone's stone is of Kree origin and uses energy-controlling abilities to shut it down.
+When the Thunderbolts attack and board a Skrull ship, Swordsman confronts a group of Skrulls with the newly returned Andrea von Strucker.
+Moonstone immobilizes Swordsman and suggests an alliance to the Skrulls and Andrea.
 Andrea turns out not to be a Skrull, however, and attacks Moonstone, although Bullseye kills Andrea from behind.
-Bullseye tries to kill Moonstone as well, although she becomes intangible, and she threatens Bullseye in order to keep in line.

-Bullseye later tries to kill Songbird under Osborn's orders.
-Songbird manages to get into the Zeus aircraft, and blows up part of the Thunderbolts' mountain headquarters.
-Moonstone survives because Bullseye had warned her to go intangible, and walks away saying "to Hell with this team".
-Moonstone was also among the fighters in the climactic battle against the Skrulls on Central Park, which ended as Osborn shot dead the Skrull Queen Veranke.